hotwired/stimulus/docs/handbook/06_installing_stimulus.md

 Stimulus integrates with the [webpack](https://webpack.js.org/) asset packager to automatically load controller files from a folder in your app.

-Call webpack's [`require.context`](https://webpack.js.org/api/module-methods/#require-context) helper with the path to the folder containing your Stimulus controllers.
+Call webpack's [`require.context`](https://webpack.js.org/api/module-methods/#require-context) helper with the path to the folder containing your Stimulus controllers, ex. `app/javascript/controllers`.
 Then, pass the resulting context to the `Application#load` method using the `definitionsFromContext` helper:

 ```js
 // src/application.js